withastro/docs/src/pages/en/guides/content-collections.md

 ### Zod quick reference

-YAML covers strings, booleans, numbers, objects, and arrays.
+Frontmatter YAML covers strings, booleans, numbers, objects, and arrays.
 Here's a quick cheatsheet for each of those:

 ```ts
 import { z, defineCollection } from 'astro:content';